ARCHIVES: HILCHOS SEUDA / OCHLIN/ BIRCHAS HAMAZON

 Halachos for Erev Shabbos Kodesh

-Even people who cannot have lengthy Torah discussions at their meals, should at least say a short Halacha or even a Mizmor of Tehillim (Preferably, psalm 23) to satisfy this obligation, and avoid the punishments detailed in the Seforim for partaking of a meal that is totally lacking of any Torah.
-See Mishna Berura 170:1.
-See also Aruch HaShulchan 170:1)
+Even people who cannot have lengthy Torah discussions at their meals, should at least say a short Halacha or even a Mizmor of Tehillim (Preferably, psalm 23) to satisfy this obligation, and avoid the punishments detailed in the Seforim for partaking of a meal that is devoid of any Torah.
+(See Mishna Berura Siman 170:1.
+See also Aruch HaShulchan Siman 170:1)

 Birchas HaMazon does not suffice to satisfy the requirement for Torah.(ibid.)